 How Should I Prepare for My Catheter Ablation?

-What to Expect: Catheter Ablation Step-by-Step
+What to Expect: Catheter Ablation, Step by Step

-Your anesthesiologist will also examine you, ask you about your medical history, and talk to you about your anesthesia for the ablation.
+- Your anesthesiologist will also examine you, ask you about your medical history, and talk to you about your anesthesia for the ablation.

 - A nurse will attach electrocardiogram (EKG) electrodes on patches onto your back and chest.
 Wires attached to the electrodes will send signals to computers to guide your doctor during your ablation.

-Your doctor will use the end of the catheter to zap the spots in your heart that cause trouble.
+- Your doctor will use the end of the catheter to zap the spots in your heart that cause trouble.
 Afterward, the electrical current in the heart should be fixed and blood should flow normally.

 - Radiofrequency waves